mangei/onion-routing/README.md

  * [Thomas Rieder](http://rieder.io)

 ## Getting started
+**Important: These instruction are meant for someone who wants to build the system from the ground up.
+In case you are grading our solution as part of the course at TU Vienna, please skip ahead to "Evaluation as part of the course" at the bottom of the page.**

 _The below instructions were tested on Ubuntu LTS_

 First of all you need to install ``activator`` and its dependencies.
 Check the website of the Play Framework for details (https://www.playframework.com/download).
 After that you can either run or build the appliations.